 Typically, candidates are required to undergo two interview stages for any Pharma sales positions.
 The first stage is an initial face-to-face or telephone interview.
 For the second stage, candidates will be invited to a sales assessment centre, where they will undergo various tasks to assess their knowledge, skills and capabilities in a work-style environment.

 A key component of the recruitment process, assessment centres are designed to enable employers to gain a much better understanding of a pharma rep’s suitability for the role.
 For those who are inexperienced with assessment centres or are looking to begin their career in a graduate position, we’ve already put together a handy guide on what candidates can expect at an assessment centre and how to adequately prepare themselves.

-But for both new and experienced candidates alike, it’s important to know how to avoid some of the most common mistakes made during a sales assessment centre.
-We asked our specialist Sales Recruitment Consultant, Hannah Hall, for her insights into this:
+But for both new and experienced candidates alike, it’s important to know how to best navigate a Pharma Sales Assessment Centre.
+We asked our specialist Sales Recruitment Consultant, Ben for his insights:

-One of the key traits of a pharma sales rep is their ability to build relationships with stakeholders, and this is often done via excellent communication skills.
+One of the key traits of a Pharma Sales representative is their ability to build relationships with stakeholders, and this is often done via excellent communication skills.
 During an assessment centre, it’s important to show this friendly side whilst maintaining professionalism.

 Remember, interviewers aren’t just looking for candidates who meet the job requirements.
 They are also seeking someone who has the right attitude and personality that fits their company culture.

 So, how do you formally present yourself, showing your bright personality and ability to sell without coming across as arrogant?